Our Approach

 Our lead candidate, varoglutamstat (PQ912) is a proprietary, potent (nanomolar) and selective inhibitor of human glutaminyl cyclases QPCT and QPCTL with therapeutic potential in indications including inflammatory and fibrotic diseases, neurodegenerative diseases, cancer and others.

 Initially advancing development aiming to treat Alzheimer’s disease (AD), varoglutamstat has been investigated in a number of different clinical studies, all of which have consistently demonstrated a favorable safety and tolerability profile both in healthy volunteers and patients with AD.
-Based on the most recent efficacy data in patients with early AD, which suggest no consistent effect of varoglutamstat at the doses tested, and highly encouraging efficacy data suggesting an improvement in kidney function in this elderly population, we are currently focusing on developing varoglutamstat in kidney disease.
+While no consistent effect of varoglutamstat in early AD was observed at the doses tested, we observed highly encouraging efficacy data from the two independent Phase 2 early AD studies (VIVIAD and VIVA-MIND) showing an improvement in kidney function as measured by a statistically significant increase in the estimated glomerular filtration rate (eGFR) in this elderly population.
+Based on this, we are focusing on developing varoglutamstat in kidney disease.

 QPCT/L inhibitors in kidney inflammation/fibrosis: